K-C-DaCosta/K-C-DaCosta/README.md

 Also I used to write toy <a href="https://www.youtube.com/@thecoast47/videos"> physics simulations in c++ </a> a lot when I was a teen.

-Note: I hate larpers on /g/.
-They should invest in rope.
+To /g/ larpers: please invest in rope.

 <!--
 **K-C-DaCosta/K-C-DaCosta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.